yuancheng-p/pythran-replay/README.rst

  .. _Pythran: https://github.com/serge-sans-paille/pythran
  .. _gitpython: https://github.com/gitpython-developers/GitPython

-2. You should firstly config your ``.replay-config`` in the same folder of pythran-replay.
+2. You should firstly configure your ``.replay-config`` in the same folder of pythran-replay.
 Replace the cppflags prefix with yours(no space after -I). ::

         `[user]